Pluripotency of wandering dynamics: Introduction

-If $\Lambda$ is a blender-horseshoe far from any homoclinic tangency, then $f|_{\Lambda}$ is topologically conjugate to the shift map on $\{0,1\}^{\mathbb{Z}}$.
-So we have a coding pair $\{ \mathbb U_0, \mathbb U_1 \}$ of $\Lambda$ and can consider a sequence of integer intervals $\mathbb{I}_k$ which satisfies (DEI) of Definition \ref{describable} for any strictly increasing sequence $(\alpha _k)_{k\in \mathbb N}$ of positive integers and non-negative integers $\beta_k$ with $\alpha _k +\beta _k +1\le \alpha _{k+1}$.
-On the other hand, we could not find a set $D$ with positive Lebesgue measure and satisfying (OCD).
-That is, any diffeomorphism with a blender-horseshoe $\Lambda$ far from homoclinic tangency might not be $\Sigma$-describable over $\Lambda$ for any subset $\Sigma$ of $\{0,1\}^{\mathbb N_0}$.
-However, the next theorem asserts that the situation changes drastically when the blender-horseshoe is wild.
-To explain this we introduce two definitions.
+A blender-horseshoe alone does not give the observable coding required in Definition \ref{describable}.
+Indeed, if $\Lambda$ is a blender-horseshoe far from any homoclinic tangency, then $f|_{\Lambda}$ is topologically conjugate to the shift map on $\{0,1\}^{\mathbb{Z}}$.
+Thus one has a coding pair $\{\mathbb U_0,\mathbb U_1\}$ of $\Lambda$, and the density condition (DEI) in Definition \ref{describable} can be imposed on a prescribed sequence of integer intervals $\mathbb I_k$ for any strictly increasing sequence $(\alpha_k)_{k\in\mathbb N}$ of positive integers and non-negative integers $\beta_k$ with $\alpha_k+\beta_k+1\leq \alpha_{k+1}$.
+However, without a suitable non-hyperbolic mechanism, there is no reason for the observable condition (OCD) to hold on a set $D$ of positive Lebesgue measure.
+The role of wildness is precisely to supply this missing observable component.
+The following theorem shows that, for wild blender-horseshoes constructed in this paper, the symbolic coding can be realized on positive-measure sets in a robust way.